Mocking Functions 🔗

 In non-trivial programs, certain scenarios can be challenging or even impossible to reproduce during testing.
 Examples include out-of-memory errors, code that involves random number generators, and code that interacts with external resources, such as databases or network requests.
 To effectively test these scenarios, the Audition testing framework provides built-in support for function mocking.

 Function mocking lets you simulate the behavior of a function.
 This enables you to isolate your tests from external dependencies and focus on the functionality you want to validate.
-In Audition, there are two built-in ways to mock functions: fakes and stubs which are explored in the following sections.
+In Audition, there are two built-in ways to mock functions: fakes and stubs.

 Mocking with Fakes 🔗